 Hardin Memorial Hospital is a 300-bed regional healthcare center, which serves the citizens of Hardin County, Kentucky and 10 surrounding counties.
 It is a not-for-profit, acute care hospital owned by the citizens of Hardin County and governed by the Board of Trustees of the Fiscal Court of Hardin County.

-The Emergency Department at Hardin Memorial Hospital treats more than 50,000 people; more than 1,600 babies are born, 11,000 patients are admitted to the hospital and approximately 7,500 surgeries are performed at Hardin Memorial each year.
+The Emergency Department at Hardin Memorial Hospital treats more than 55,000 people; more than 1,600 babies are born, 11,600 patients are admitted to the hospital, more than 935,00 laboratory test and 122,000 radiology procedures and approximately 11,500 surgeries are performed at Hardin Memorial each year.
 Baptist Healthcare Systems acquired the management contract September 1, 1997.
-The hospital is accredited by the Joint Commission.
+The hospital is accredited by The Joint Commission.

-At present, Hardin Memorial Hospital has a medical staff of approximately 200+ active physicians, including 32 specialties and subspecialties, as well as primary care.
-Of these 200+ physicians, 199 have admitting privileges.
-With over 1,600 employees and an active volunteer corps of 175, Hardin Memorial Hospital is the third largest employer in Hardin County.
+At present, Hardin Memorial Hospital has a medical staff of approximately 230+ active physicians, including 32 specialties and subspecialties, as well as primary care.
+With over 2,600 employees and an active volunteer corps of 175, Hardin Memorial Hospital is the third largest employer in Hardin County.

 Hardin Memorial Hospital opened as a result of the efforts of the Lion's Club.
 They began the project in 1947.
 Many residents didn't think Hardin County needed or could afford a hospital.
 They were accustomed to going to Louisville for care.
 Voters in the November 1947 election defeated the bond issue for the hospital.
 In the next four years, more civic organizations joined the Lions Club in the effort.
 Voters backed the bond issue on the next ballot in 1951.
 A one million dollar hospital was built.